freyesgu93/aws-solutions-architect-associate-notes/README.md

 1. Bursting is ideal for arbitrary large amount of data, because it scales properly.
 2. But for cases with high throughput to storage ratio, such as common in web applications, provisioned mode is better.

+Provisioned Throughput mode is available for applications with high throughput to storage (MiB/s per TiB) ratios, or with requirements greater than those allowed by the Bursting Throughput mode.
+For example, say you're using Amazon EFS for development tools, web serving, or content management applications where the amount of data in your file system is low relative to throughput demands.
+Your file system can now get the high levels of throughput your applications require without having to pad your file system.

+General Purpose Performance Mode

+We recommend the General Purpose performance mode for the majority of your Amazon EFS file systems.
+General Purpose is ideal for latency-sensitive use cases, like web serving environments, content management systems, home directories, and general file serving.
+If you don't choose a performance mode when you create your file system, Amazon EFS selects the General Purpose mode for you by default.

+Max I/O Performance Mode

+File systems in the Max I/O mode can scale to higher levels of aggregate throughput and operations per second.
+This scaling is done with a tradeoff of slightly higher latencies for file metadata operations.
+Highly parallelized applications and workloads, such as big data analysis, media processing, and genomics analysis, can benefit from this mode.

 # ELB and Autoscaling